 - Health care, which could include life entitlement to hearing aids, their repair, ongoing maintenance, batteries, and hearing assistive technologies.

-- Non-economic loss or permanent disability
+- Non-economic loss or permanent disability benefits

 What if I don’t agree with a decision in my claim?